ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 This isn't a screenshot, but actual HTML; check it out.

+The CSS will be the same for all the following examples, so just use the same for those.

 If you wonder where we got the values from, we got them from our `data`:

 ```js